Personal and Professional Development

 The annual Human Welfare Conference at Green Templeton College brings together leading student-scholars from Britain and Europe to debate important welfare issues that have real-world ramifications.

-The conference seeks to encourage and recognize original work in human welfare, foster dialogue on current research and develop scholarly networks both within and outside the University of Oxford.
+The conference seeks to encourage and recognise original work in human welfare, foster dialogue on current research and develop scholarly networks both within and outside the University.

 GCR Personal & Professional Development Officer